SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/enum.rst

 Types
 ~~~~~

-In order to use your enums, for example in a function, you may need the type of your enum, UartCtrlTxState in the examples.
+In order to use your enums, for example in a function, you may need its type.

 The value type (e.g. sIdle’s type) is